LJerome94/TeX-JAM/README.md

 - `MAIN.tex`: This is where you'll edit your document.
 - `math_func.tex`: Contains the math commands and packages.
 - `page_format.sty`: Contains the page formating.
-- `special.sty`: This is where special packages are imported and special settings are defined (in this case, for graphs).
+- `special.sty`: This is where the packages for TiKz figures are imported.
 - `ref.bib`: Contains the references listed in the [BibTeX](http://www.bibtex.org/) format.
-- `figures/fig.tex`: Files such as these are used to compiled figures into pdf files stored in the same directory.
+- `figures/fig.tex`: Files such as these are used to compile figures into PDF files stored in the same directory.

 ### Specifics

 There might be some feature that you do not want to keep:

-- Last page left blank: Comment `\blankpage` at the end of `MAIN.tex` to remove.
+- Blank page: Use `\blankpage` for a totally blank page.
 - Table of contents: Comment `\maketableofcontents` at the start of `MAIN.tex` to remove.
 - References: Comment `\makereferences` at the end of `MAIN.tex` to remove.
 - Title page: Comment `\maketitlepage` at the start of `MAIN.tex` to remove.

 # Roadmap
-- [x] Make a decent README
-- [x] Refactor file structure
-- [ ] Polish the code
-- [ ] Make a doc
+- [ ] Add a beamer template.
-- [ ] Language Support

 # Credits
 Special thanks to: